7thLucas/full-app-6a400-4cf70-4830/_doc/product-overview.md

 CareCompass *(confirmed)*

 ## Platform
-Mobile-first web app — optimised for Samsung Android phone (the primary user's main device).
+Mobile-first web app — must work excellently on both Android (Samsung, Persona 1) and iOS (iPhone 12, Persona 2/Assistant).
 Touch-first design: thumb-friendly bottom navigation, large tap targets, one-handed use, key information visible immediately without scrolling.
-Responsive so it also works on desktop/tablet, but the phone experience is the design authority.
+Cross-platform mobile is the design authority; desktop/tablet is a bonus.

 ## Product Purpose
 A personal care coordination app for people managing complex, multi-domain healthcare and mobility needs.
 It organises the full ecosystem of medical providers, appointments, referrals, prescriptions, pharmacies, mobility equipment, and accessible transportation into a single supportive hub — proactively keeping the user one step ahead of what needs attention.